by Alan Clark | Deputy Editor

 Don't do the same old things expecting different results; get different results by doing something new.— marvin andrews (@marvellous_77) April 8, 2014

-I can only hope that message is relayed to McCoist, McDowall, Durrant and the playing contingent at Ibrox.
-The same boring and one-dimensional tactics are doing Rangers so much more harm than good.
+I can only hope that message is relayed to McCoist, McDowall, Durrant and the rest of the playing contingent at Ibrox. the same boring and one-dimensional tactics are doing Rangers so much more harm than good.
 I tweeted this a few weeks ago, but if I was McCoist I'd do something radical on Saturday.
 I'd go 3-5-2.

-I'd play Cammy Bell in goals.
-Seb Faure, Lee McCulloch and Bilel Mohsni as centre backs.
-Richard Foster and Lee Wallace (fitness permitting) as attacking full-backs.
+I'd play Bell in goals.
+Faure, McCulloch and Mohsni as centre backs.
+Foster and Wallace (fitness permitting) as attacking full-backs.
 A midfield three of Ian Black, Nicky Law and Robbie Crawford.
-And a striking partnership of Jon Daly and Nicky Clark.
+And a striking partnership of Daly and Clark.

 The three central defenders would hopefully be set up in a way that would combat the attacking threat from Dundee United, of which there are many across the pitch.